Aditya-xcity/8086-Assembly-Programs/README.md

 24. `xorTwo32BitNumbers.asm`
 	- Performs bitwise XOR on two 32-bit numbers.

+25. `subtractTwo32BitNumbersWithBorrow.asm`
+	- Subtracts two 32-bit numbers and stores the result + borrow.

+26. `not16BitNumber.asm`
+	- Performs bitwise NOT on one 16-bit number.

+27. `not32BitNumber.asm`
+	- Performs bitwise NOT on one 32-bit number.

 ## Notes

 - Most programs assume data is preloaded at memory locations around `1200H`.